pycontribs/pyrax/docs/pyrax_doc.md

 	files = True
 	loadbalancers = True
 	databases = True
-	keystone = False

-With the above example, pyrax will default to the `ORD` region, and will connect to all services except Keystone after authenticating.
+With the above example, pyrax will default to Rackspace authentication, provision resources in the `ORD` region, and will connect to all services except Cloud Databases after authenticating.

 ## The `Identity` Class